holistic-ai/holisticai/docs/source/reference/index.rst

 .. _api:

 =============
-API reference
+API Reference
 =============

-This page gives an overview of all public ``holisticai`` objects, functions and methods.
-All classes and functions exposed in ``holisticai.*`` namespace are public.
+This page provides an overview of all public ``holisticai`` objects, functions, and methods.
+All classes and functions exposed in the ``holisticai.*`` namespace are public.

-Following is the list of modules in ``holisticai``:
+Below is a list of modules in ``holisticai``:

 .. grid:: 3 3 3 3
     :gutter: 4
     :padding: 2 2 0 0
     :class-container: sd-text-center

-    .. grid-item-card:: Metrics
+    .. grid-item-card:: Bias
-        :link: metrics/index.html
+        :link: bias/index.html
         :shadow: md

-        Implement metrics for bias, explainability, efficacy, security, and robustness.
+        Metrics, mitigation strategies and many visualization tools for bias in various learning tasks.

-    .. grid-item-card:: Mitigation
+    .. grid-item-card:: Explainability
-        :link: mitigation/index.html
+        :link: explainability/index.html
         :shadow: md

-        Implement bias mitigation strategies.

-    .. grid-item-card:: Plots
-        :link: plots/index.html
-        :shadow: md

-        Implement plots and visualizations for bias, explainability, efficacy, security, and robustness.
+        Metrics and many visualization tools for bias in various learning tasks.

     .. grid-item-card:: Pipeline
         :link: pipeline.html